NetSim Astra

 Frequency shift

 Doppler shift from the radial velocity between satellite and ground station.
-Positive when approaching, negative when receding; a 550 km LEO satellite reaches roughly ±40 kHz at Ku-band.
+Positive when approaching, negative when receding; a 550 km LEO satellite reaches roughly ±280 kHz at Ku-band (12 GHz), scaling to about ±37 kHz at L-band.

 Under the hood